Dewalt-arch/pimpmykali/README.md

 # Revision 1.5.4 - Qemu update
   - removed xserver-xorg-video-qxl is no longer in the kali repo
   - updated function to install qemu-guest-agent
   - revision history 1.5.0 -> 1.5.3 moved to changelog.txt
+   - thank you m4ul3r!

 # Menu Breakdown of Pimpmykali